Exporting cocoa beans to Switzerland

 Source: Cocoa Barometer, 2015

-Monitor price developments for cocoa beans on the international markets, such as the monthly price reviews published by the International Cocoa Organization.
+- Monitor price developments for cocoa beans on the international markets.
+You can, for example, use the monthly price reviews published by the International Cocoa Organisation.

 Please review our market information disclaimer.